Hong Kong's success in fending off COVID comes back to haunt

 The ultra-contagious nature of the omicron variant means that unless you have incredibly stringent lockdown measures, mask-wearing and social distancing norms, you’re not going to stem the spread, said Dr. Jimmy Whitworth, an infectious diseases expert at the London School of Hygiene and Tropical Medicine.

-Hong Kong, by comparison, reported more than 17,000 new cases in the latest 24-hour period and 66 deaths.
+Hong Kong, by comparison, on Saturday reported more than 17,000 new cases in the latest 24-hour period and 66 deaths.

 Whitworth said that Hong Kong’s priority right now should be to encourage vaccination.
 “That is by far and away, the most important message.
 And particularly targeting the elderly,”